All in One View

 This video tutorial will walk you through the interactive.

-Interactive 2: Biodiversity and Redlining Bar Chart
+Interactive 2: Bar Charts of Literacy and Biodiversity and Redlining

-Interactive 3: Time Series Line Chart
+Interactive 3: Time Series Line Chart of US Black population

-Interactive 5: Statistical map of US Black population
+Interactive 5: Statistical Map of US Black population

 Content from Stata activity

-Last updated on 2026-03-09 | Edit this page
+Last updated on 2026-04-28 | Edit this page

 Graph Black Literacy After Emancipation with Stata